27 Peaceful Things to Do in Vancouver in May (From a Local Who Skips the Crowds Too)

 - Tips: Extend your visit with a paddleboat rental or a visit to the nearby Burnaby Art Gallery.

-5. Piper Spit at Burnaby Lake Regional Park
+Piper Spit at Burnaby Lake Regional Park

 This unique spot offers a close-up view of migratory birds and is surrounded by lush greenery.
 Combine birdwatching with a walk around the park’s scenic trails.
+May is a great time to visit here before all the summer mosquitoes appear!

 - Address: 4519 Piper Ave, Burnaby, BC